ducklol2/quack_domains/README.md

 sudo docker compose -f traefik_example.yaml up -d
 ```

-### Step 2: Start subdomains container
+### Step 2: Start quack_domains container

 ```
 sudo docker compose up --build -d
 ```

-And then visit the domains from the compose YAML file - i.e. http://example.local/ and http://subdomain.example.local/.
+And then visit the domains from the compose YAML file - i.e. http://example.local/ and http://subdomain.example.local/ (subdomains don't work on Ubuntu clients, though).

 You'll need to rerun this if you modify your Traefik `Host()` labels; it currently only fetches the list of containers at startup (TODO: make it loop, occasionally?).